johnno1962/InjectionIII/README.md

 Applications written using "TCA" can have the "reducer" functions update their implementations without having to restart the application.
-You'll need to use a [slightly modified version of TCA](https://github.com/thebrowsercompany/swift-composable-architecture/tree/develop) and wrap the initialisers of top level reducer variables in a call to the global function `ARCInjectable()` defined in that repo.
+You'll need to use a [slightly modified version of TCA](https://github.com/thebrowsercompany/swift-composable-architecture/tree/develop) and wrap all initialisers of top level reducer variables in a call to the global function `ARCInjectable()` defined in that repo.

 ### macOS Injection